-The acceptable data types are GNUTLS\DT\DNS\HOSTNAME and GNUTLS\DT\KEY\ PURPOSE\OID.
+The acceptable data types are GNUTLS\DT\DNS\HOSTNAME and GNUTLS\DT\KEY\PURPOSE\OID.
+The former accepts as data a null-terminated hostname, and the latter a null-terminated object identifier (e.g., GNUTLS\KP\TLS\WWW\SERVER ).
 If a DNS hostname is provided then this function will compare the hostname in the certificate against the given.
-The comparison will be accurate for ascii names; non-ascii names are compared byte-by-byte.
 If names do not match the GNUTLS\CERT\UNEXPECTED\OWNER status flag will be set.

-If a key purpose OID is provided and the end-certificate contains the extended key usage PKIX extension, it will be required to be have the provided key purpose (e.g., GNUTLS\KP\TLS\WWW\SERVER ), or be marked for any purpose, otherwise verification will fail with GNUTLS\CERT\SIGNER\CONSTRAINTS\FAILURE status.
+If a key purpose OID is provided and the end-certificate contains the extended key usage PKIX extension, it will be required to be have the provided key purpose or be marked for any purpose, otherwise verification will fail with GNUTLS\CERT\SIGNER\CONSTRAINTS\FAILURE status.

-Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) on success.
-Since: 3.3.0 session: is a gnutle session
+Returns: a negative error code on error and GNUTLS\E\SUCCESS (0) when the peer's certificate was successfully parsed, irrespective of whether it was verified.

-$gnutls\certificate\verify\peers2$
+gnutls\certificate\verify\peers2